10 Steps to a Profitable Online Sale

 Describe your item in detail.
 Be honest about its advantages, flaws, and condition.
 Does the pool table have a nick on the side from that night Dave lost?

 You don’t have to be a professional photographer.
-Take some decent quality pictures of what you’re selling.
+Take several good quality pictures of what you’re selling.
+Most cell phones can now take high-quality pictures.

-Include close-up shots and take snaps from a couple angles.
+Include close-up shots and take snaps from several angles, including close-ups of any damage you’re disclosing.
+Most online selling sites allow you to post 10 to 20 photos.
 Check that you have clear lighting (sunlight will do) and make sure you’re not reflecting in the picture.
 People want to see what they’re buying.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.